pnannepa/AWS-Connect/README.md

 2. Automatic task creation is implemented
 3. AWS Lamba integration with Amazon Connect is implemented

-   Next version will include
+Version 3.0
-1. AWS Lex Chatbot will be implementd
+1. AWS Lex Chatbot is implemented